-Employer Mandate Starting in 2015, every employer with more than N full-time-equivalent employees are required to provide a health insurance plan meeting minimum standards to full time employees and their dependent children or to pay a tax penalty, where full time is defined as average weekly hours of 30 or more.
-In 2015, N = 100, and from 2016 onwards, N = 50.
-The tax penalty is \$2,000 (indexed for future years) for each full-time employee, with the first 30 employees excluded from the calculation.
+Employer Mandate: Starting in 2015, every employer with more than N full-time-equivalent employees is required to provide a health insurance plan meeting minimum standards to full time employees (average weekly hours $\geq$ 30) and their dependent children, or pay a tax penalty.
+In 2015, N = 100, and starting from 2016, N = 50.
+The tax penalty is \$2,000 (indexed for future years) for each full-time employee, excluding the first 30 employees.